Harley-Davidson Museum

 The Harley-Davidson Museum is a museum in Milwaukee, Wisconsin, United States.
 It chronicles the history of Harley-Davidson, an American motorcycle manufacturer founded in 1903 known for its loyal brand community.
-The 130,000 square foot (12,077.3952 m^{2}) three-building complex on 20 acres (8.0937128448 ha) along the Menomonee River bank contains more than 450 Harley-Davidson motorcycles and hundreds of thousands of artifacts from Harley-Davidson's 120-year history.
+The 130000 sqft three-building complex on 20 acre along the Menomonee River bank contains more than 450 Harley-Davidson motorcycles and hundreds of thousands of artifacts from the company's 120-year history.